pierreDebuisson/ColecticaSwaggerExamples/README.md

 # Colectica Swagger Examples
-__NOTE__ : Colectica Portal with Swagger API enabled are required to use this examples.
+__NOTE__ : Colectica Portal with Swagger API enabled are required to use these examples.
 ## How to generate the Swagger API
 - Download the JDK 7 or higher [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html)